Tom Arnold (actor)

 Thomas Duane Arnold (born March 6, 1959) is an American actor and comedian.
 He is best known for playing Arnie Thomas on Roseanne, which starred his ex-wife Roseanne Barr.

-He has appeared in several films, including True Lies (1994), Nine Months (1995), Big Bully, Carpool, The Stupids (all 1996), McHale's Navy (1997), Animal Factory (2000), Cradle 2 the Grave (2003), Mr. 3000 (2004), Happy Endings (2005), Pride (2007), The Great Buck Howard (2008), and Madea's Witness Protection (2011).
+He has appeared in several films, including True Lies (1994), Nine Months (1995), Big Bully, Carpool, The Stupids (all 1996), McHale's Navy (1997), Animal Factory (2000), Cradle 2 the Grave (2003), Mr. 3000 (2004), Happy Endings (2005), Pride (2007), The Great Buck Howard (2008), and Madea's Witness Protection (2012).
 He was also the host of The Best Damn Sports Show Period for four years, and appeared on Sons of Anarchy.

 Early life

-Arnold was born Thomas Duane Arnold in Ottumwa, Iowa, the son of Linda Kay (née Graham) and Jack Arnold.
+Arnold was born in Ottumwa, Iowa, the son of Linda Kay and Jack Arnold.
 His mother was Jewish.
 He had 2 siblings: a sister Lori and a brother Scott.
 As a child, Arnold was diagnosed with autism.
 His mother abandoned the family when he was a child, and he and his siblings were raised by their father:

 The three were still very young when their mother, who Tom Arnold said was an alcoholic, moved out.
 That left them in the care of a father in his early 20s whose role as breadwinner left him little time for parenting, Arnold said.

 In their teens, Arnold and his sister moved back in with their mother.
-With her mother's consent, Lori was married at age 14 to a man who was 23-years-old.
+With her mother's consent, Lori was married at age 14 to a man who was 23 years old.
 Soon Lori was a heavy drug user and dealer running one of the largest meth operations in the Midwest until her arrest in 1989.

 Arnold escaped his sister's fate, and worked at a meatpacking plant.
 He attended Ottumwa High School, Indian Hills Community College, and from 1981 to 1983, the University of Iowa, where he studied business administration and writing.